 10 London Quay, Picton

-Picton is a wee town links the main islands of NZ and is home to many a coffee shop, gallery and neat restaurants.
-Cruising, fishing, dolphin watching, sea kayaking and mountain biking are also options for the adventure-seeker.
+Picton is a small port town of New Zealand's South Island and is home to many coffee shops, galleries, and neat restaurants.
+Cruising, fishing, dolphin watching, sea kayaking, and mountain biking are also options for the adventure-seeker.

-Barbara Speedy took over an existing gallery in 1999—renaming it after a commission painting titled ‘The Diversion’—with the objective of exhibiting leading New Zealand artists, who could previously only be seen by locals travelling long distances to other centres.
-Take a peek at which exhibits are showing and immerse yourself in gorgeous NZ contemporary art.
+Barbara Speedy took over an existing gallery in 1999—renaming it after a commission painting titled ‘The Diversion’—with the objective of exhibiting leading New Zealand artists.
+These artists previously had to travel long distances to other centres to showcase their work, and Barbara wanted to create a local art hub.
+Take a peek at which exhibits are showing and immerse yourself in gorgeous New Zealand contemporary art.

-Whether you opt to walk along the Foreshore Reserve, sunbathe on the beach, ride on the model railway, or watch the kiddies play on the playground, there’s always something to do in this scenic spot.
-Grab an afternoon coffee to go and park yourself on the lawn to catch your breath before carrying on with the rest of your afternoon.
+Whether you opt to walk along the Foreshore Reserve, sunbathe on the beach, or ride on the model railway, there’s always something to do in this scenic spot.
+Grab an afternoon coffee and park yourself on the lawn to catch your breath before carrying on with the rest of your afternoon.